-Mr Cipriano provided corporate, financial advisory services and general support services to the Managing Director, Tony Ottaviano, and existing key management personnel, until 31 December 2021 as the Company transitioned from exploration to development.
-The Board considers that the services provided were not of sufficient quantum or value, nor were they provided for a prolonged period, that they would be considered sufficiently material to impact Mr Cipriano's independent judgement and consideration on issues brought to the Board.
-Accordingly, the Board has classified Mr Cipriano as an independent director.
+Mr McLeay is the Managing Director and beneficial shareholder of Entech Pty Ltd (Entech), a mining consulting company who have supplied professional services to the Company to the value of \$244,410 during the year ended 30 June 2024 on an arms-length basis.
+The Board considers that the services provided were not of sufficient quantum or value that they would be considered sufficiently material to impact Mr McLeay's independent judgement and consideration on issues brought to the Board.
+Accordingly, the Board has classified Mr McLeay as an independent director.